 How You Should Talk To Strangers Online About Your Mental Health

-As the Internet has become an integrated necessity in many people's lives, it has made the world feel smaller.
+As the internet has become an integrated necessity in many people's lives, it has made the world feel smaller due to communication being available at your fingertips.
 You can instantly speak with people from anywhere in the world.
 This has made socially connecting with others much easier, whether it is with friends, families, or strangers.
-The Internet has also made it much easier to find help for those seeking to improve their mental health.
+The internet has also made it much easier to find help for those seeking to improve their mental health.
 However, much of the information online is not verified and not everyone is certified to help others.
 Given this, there are ways you should and should not talk to strangers online about your mental health.

 Tips on How to Talk to Strangers Online

 - They Put You First: Some people find that speaking with friends or family is the best way to gain the benefits of improving their mental health.
 However, many people find that their friends and family are too busy to engage in long-term therapy-like sessions, and they are not truly certified to help.
-A certified stranger's (or therapist's) job is to completely focus on their clients and put you first.
+A certified stranger's (or therapist's) job is to completely focus on their client and that means putting you first.

 - They Protect Your Identity: Although you may not care if someone knows who you are online, a certified online therapist will always protect your identity if you want them to.
-Through some online channels, you have the options of being completely anonymous where the person you are speaking with doesn't even know who you are.
-There is always the possibility that an uncertified stranger will abuse your information for his or her own personal gain.
+Through some online channels, you have the option of being completely anonymous where the person you are speaking with doesn't even know who you are.
+There is always the possibility that an uncertified stranger will abuse your information for their own personal gain.

 Who Should I Speak To?